Jura, Scotland: Transport

-During the summer the island has a direct passenger ferry link between Craighouse on Jura and Tayvalllich on the Scottish mainland.
-This service is run by the community.
+During the summer the island has a direct passenger ferry link between Craighouse on Jura and Tayvallich on the Scottish mainland.
+The service is privately operated with funding secured by the Jura Development Trust.

 Throughout the year the MV Eilean Dhiura runs a regular service between Feolin on Jura and Port Askaig on Islay, with frequent sailings from 7.30am to 6.30pm Mon-Sat and a reduced Sunday schedule.
 This service is run by Argyll and Bute Council.

 From Islay there are ferry connections to Kennacraig, Colonsay and Oban (all operated by Caledonian MacBrayne) and a seasonal connection to Ballycastle in Northern Ireland (from Port Ellen).
 Flights from Islay airport also offer connections to Glasgow Airport via Loganair and to Oban and Colonsay via Hebridean Air Services.

 Jura has only one road of any significance, the single-track A846, which follows the southern and eastern coastline of the island from Feolin Ferry to Craighouse, a distance of around 8 mi.
 The road then continues to Lagg, Tarbert, Ardlussa and beyond.
 A private track runs from the road end to the far north of the island (no vehicle access to the general public).
 A local bus service on the island is operated by Garelochhead Coaches.

 Five electric vehicle charging points are available on Jura.
 One at the whisky distillery, two in the Village Hall Carpark and two at the commercial units towards the pier, adjacent to the petrol / diesel pumps.